 You can use a brush (the most common way.)
 Dip the brush into a little solvent, then “paint” it over the color.
 The solvent dissolves the color and allows the different shades of blue to mix almost like paint.

 I used a cotton swab instead of a brush.
 In the blue at the top, I tapped the color repeatedly with the end of the swab.
-Too many times, as it turned out, because I began lifting color (as you can see below.)
+Too many times, as it turned out, because I began lifting color.

 In the rest of the sky, I rolled the side of the cotton along the sky in horizontal strokes.
 Once to moisten the color, then again to blend it.